KatherineMichel/ai-learning-notes/README.md

 * "Vibe coding isn't engineering, it's hoping" Addy Osmani: [Agentic Engineering](https://addyosmani.com/blog/agentic-engineering/)
 * Hype cycle
 * Ryan Lopopolo: [Harness engineering: leveraging Codex in an agent-first world](https://openai.com/index/harness-engineering/)
+* Redefining the role of the engineer: "the lack of hands-on human coding introduced a different kind of engineering work focused on systems, scaffolding, and leverage (froms humans)
+* Harness
+* Humans on the outside build the stuff to run the factory; the factory runs itself [Simon Willison says the 'dark factory' is the next big thing in AI](https://www.businessinsider.com/simon-willison-dark-factory-ai-2026-4)
+* Harness engineering, agentic engineering- our value add is that we build the thing that builds the thing.
+Don't fix AI slop.
+Fix the thing that caused the problem.
+Make the system better.
+The human will always be the bottleneck.
+Don't eliminate the human.
+Augment the human.
+* Isn't this just SWE?
+[What is Software Engineering?](https://productdeveloper.net/modern-software-engineering/)
+* Dave Farley's classic definition from Modern Software Engineering
+* To be valuable- go back to first principles, master system design
+* Grady went back to Archimedes, classics from the first golden age, IBM wrote about this.

 <!--
-Harness engineering has so many like really piercing thoughts about the jump from software engineering up to uh agentic engineering and redefining the role to be about systems and scaffolding and getting more leverage from the humans from the humans.
-There will be humans.
-Good news.
-And in the old mode, engineers built the thing.
-And in this harness engineering, open AI, we build the thing that builds the thing.
-That will be our value ad.
-If you hit a problem like they had AI slop Friday where they would fix all the stuff.
-Don't do that.
-Go fix the thing that caused the problem.
-Always be making the system better.
-And the human will always be the bottleneck.
-But don't eliminate the human, augment the human.
-Simon talks about the dark factory pattern.
-You can turn the lights off in the factory because there ain't no humans in the factory.
-The humans are on the outside building the stuff in the factory to run the factory.
-Grady rightly pushed back, isn't this just software engineering?
-And if you go look at the classic
-15:16
-definitions like Dave Farley from modern software engineering, coding is just again it's just one of the parts of engineering and Grady kind of leans into this in this interview really talks about uh coding was never really the big thing.
-I really encourage you this really put joy in my heart listening to this and he went past we went backwards past Archimedes.
-IBM wrote about this very topic and reinforced something
-Grady really talked about in the classics from the first agent gold or first golden age.
-Go back to first principles.
-You want to be valuable?
-Go back to first principles and master systems design.
-So just to recap when we say aentic engineering what do we mean?
-You build the thing that builds the thing.
-You're always trying to not make the human the bottleneck.
 You're trying to think of things like the dark track, but most of all just blah blah blah blah engineering.
 Let's bring back the discipline of engineering in your organization or even better systems design.
 So, what does agentic engineering mean in practice?
 It's just a big bag of words.
 Kai has the funniest videos.
 And just before this, he was playing the role of the CEO saying blah blah blah blah authentic engineering blah blah blah blah.
 And this is the engineers like it's just they're making this up.
-As I mentioned,
-Simon is doing he's writing a book in front of you.
+As I mentioned, Simon is doing he's writing a book in front of you.
 Highly encourage you to follow Simon.
 He's a hardcore developer and so he's one of us.
 Meta video from a meta staff engineer did a little bit of a taxonomy.
 All five of these points are fantastic.
-What I what you'll see in the next couple of slides there are whole disciplines there have been talks on whole disciplines context engineering from unboxed that can be part of this broader thing which is software engineering in the world of agents the new stack had a a good article with a taxonomy on it and this is kind of for me the transition we want engineering we want software engineering
+What I what you'll see in the next couple of slides there are whole disciplines there have been talks on whole disciplines context engineering from unboxed that can be part of this broader thing which is software engineering in the world of agents the new stack had a a good article with a taxonomy on it and this is kind of for me the transition we want engineering we want software engineering for agents it's a new thing in practice.
+I'm going to cover a a number of these things.
+Some of them might be really interesting to you.
+I hope this one's interesting to you.
+We just did a course with deep learning, my colleagues Zena and Costia, uh, and with Isabelle, and we had such a fun time, put a lot of work into it.
+Spec is the way for the human to steer the work and to get all of the stakeholders aligned.
-17:29
-for agents it's a new thing
-17:33
-in practice.
-I'm going to cover a a
-17:35
-number of these things.
-Some of them
-17:37
-might be really interesting to you.
-I
-17:39
-hope this one's interesting to you.
-We
-17:42
-just did a course with deep learning, my
-17:44
-colleagues Zena and Costia,
-17:47
-uh, and with Isabelle, and we had such a
-17:49
-fun time, put a lot of work into it.
-17:52
-Spec is the way for the human to steer
-17:54
-the work and to get all of the
-17:57
-stakeholders aligned.
-17:59
-I would love to hear your feedback on
+I would love to hear your feedback on this course.
+Then what is good?
-18:01
-this course.
-Then
-18:04
-what is good?
-18:08
 Is your agent good?
 Is your code good?
-18:11
-If the answer is button go clicky, it
-18:15
-ain't engineering.
-So the very first
-18:18
-thing we got to get good at is evals.
+If the answer is button go clicky, it ain't engineering.
+So the very first thing we got to get good at is evals.
-18:22
-Did it generate good code in the right
+Did it generate good code in the right budget with the number of turns blah blah blah.
-18:24
-budget with the number of turns blah
-18:26
-blah blah.
 In the talk just before from
-18:29
-Sonar, Tom showed how all these models
+Sonar, Tom showed how all these models are different and they have different characteristics that change over time.
-18:32
-are different and they have different
-18:33
-characteristics that change over time.
-18:35
-That's going to be your job when a new
+That's going to be your job when a new model comes out.
-18:38
-model comes out.
 How does it perform?
-18:40
-And so we're actually going to need data
-18:42
-scientists doing actual work again
-18:44
-because you don't want the LLM to be the
-18:46
-judge all the time.
-Harness engineering
-18:49
-is a fascinating one to me. a couple of
-18:52
-talks here about this and this is from
-18:54
-lang chain a good Python company and the
-18:58
-thing can you read it is that contrast
-19:00
-okay
-19:03
-if you don't own your harness you don't
-19:06
-own your memory bold provocative
-19:09
-statement
-19:10
-tooling this is another fascinating
-19:13
-topic that I hope but I predict in the
-19:16
-next six months will get on your radar
-19:18
-and claude are talking about code mode
-19:21
-uh and Cloudflare and others, the agent
-19:25
-needs to run a tool.
-And so at that
-19:29
-moment, it generates some code and runs
+And so we're actually going to need data scientists doing actual work again because you don't want the LLM to be the judge all the time.
+Harness engineering is a fascinating one to me. a couple of talks here about this and this is from lang chain a good Python company and the thing can you read it is that contrast okay if you don't own your harness you don't own your memory bold provocative statement tooling this is another fascinating topic that I hope but I predict in the next six months will get on your radar and claude are talking about code mode uh and Cloudflare and others, the agent needs to run a tool.
+And so at that moment, it generates some code and runs
 19:33
 it in a secure sandbox, exactly the code